No items found.

 CEO and Founder of DealRoom

-In previous article, with the help of insights from the M&A Science podcast, we put together a comprehensive guide to hostile takeovers.
+In a previous article, with the help of insights from the M&A Science podcast, we put together a comprehensive guide on what is a hostile takeover.

-Here, we'll focus on examples of companies that completed or at least attempted a hostile takeover of another firms and explain the reasons why.
+Here, we'll focus on examples of companies that completed or at least attempted a hostile takeover of another firm and explain the reasons why.

 Why Hostile Takovers Happen